2022-23 University of Washington Transfer Acceptance Rate, Requirements, and Application Deadline

 Students who have the best chance to gain admission to the University of Washington have done the following:

 • Are in the process of completing at least 40 quarter credit hours.
+If you have not earned at least 40 quarter credit hours, you must have completed the College Academic Distribution Requirements to be considered.

 • Have completed their major’s stated Course Requirements.
+This can be complex, so we’d recommend a careful review of guidelines.

 • Earned stellar grades in their first year at a community college or 4-year university.

-University of Washington Transfer GPA
+UW Transfer GPA

-University of Washington Transfer Writing Supplement
+Transfer Writing Supplement

 You should address the following topics in your personal statement.
 Within each subtopic, such as Academic History, write only about what is meaningful to your life and experience.
 Do not feel compelled to address each and every question.